 “While there is ample evidence to prove the existence of backpropagating action potentials, the function of such action potentials and the extent to which they invade the most distal dendrites remains highly controversial.”

-Editor's note: This is an extremely rare example of a modern man-made system which no-one as yet understands.
+Editor's note: This is a quite rare example of a modern man-made technological system which clearly works, but that no-one as yet understands.
+(Although there are many examples of man-made medicines which work in as-yet-unexplained ways - see the medicine section for examples.)